 Where to Stay in Palenque

-During your one-night stay in Campeche, you can take a stroll around this city that was founded in 1540, and go for a walk along the lovely Malecon.
-A highlight of this UNESCO World Heritage Site is the Spanish colonial walls that were constructed to keep pirates out.
+During your one-night stay in Campeche, you can stroll around this city, which was founded in 1540, and along the lovely Malecon.
+A highlight of this UNESCO World Heritage Site is the Spanish colonial walls, which were constructed to keep pirates out.

 How to Get to Campeche